openstack/nova/doc/source/user/filter-scheduler.rst

   set of instances.
 * |SameHostFilter| - puts the instance on the same host as another instance in a set of instances.
-* |RetryFilter| - filters hosts that have been attempted for scheduling.
+* |RetryFilter| - DEPRECATED; filters hosts that have been attempted for scheduling.
 Only passes hosts that have not been previously attempted.
 * |AggregateTypeAffinityFilter| - limits instance_type by aggregate.
    This filter passes hosts if no instance_type key is set or the instance_type aggregate metadata value contains the name of the